jiazhen-code/PhD/README.md

 ## Introduction

 Multimodal Large Language Models (MLLMs) hallucinate, resulting in an emerging topic of visual hallucination evaluation (VHE).
-We introduce in this paper PhD, a large-scale benchmark for VHE.
-The essence of VHE is to ask an MLLM the right questions concerning a specific image.
-Depending on what to ask (objects, attributes, sentiment, etc.) and how the questions are asked, we structure PhD along two dimensions, i.e. task and mode.
+This paper contributes a ChatGPT-Prompted visual hallucination evaluation Dataset (PhD) for objective VHE at a large scale.
+The essence of VHE is to ask an MLLM questions about specific images to assess its susceptibility to hallucination.
+Depending on what to ask (objects, attributes, sentiment, etc.) and how the questions are asked, we structure PhD along two dimensions, i.e., task and mode.
 Five visual recognition tasks, ranging from low-level (object / attribute recognition) to middle-level (sentiment / position recognition and counting), are considered.
-Besides a normal visual QA mode, which we term VHE-base, PhD also asks questions with inaccurate context (VHE-iac) or with incorrect context (VHE-icc), or with AI-generated counter common sense images (VHE-ccs).
-We construct PhD by a ChatGPT-assisted semi-automated pipeline, encompassing four pivotal modules: task-specific hallucinatory element (hitem) selection, hitem-embedded question generation, inaccurate / incorrect context generation, and CCS image generation.
-With over 102k VQA triplets in total, PhD reveals considerable variability in MLLMs' performance across various modes, offering valuable insights into the nature of hallucination issues.
+Besides a normal visual QA mode, which we term PhD-base, PhD also asks questions with inaccurate context (PhD-iac) or with incorrect context (PhD-icc), or with AI-generated counter common sense images (PhD-ccs).
+We construct PhD by a ChatGPT-assisted semi-automated pipeline, encompassing four pivotal modules: task-specific hallucinatory item (hitem) selection, hitem-embedded question generation, inaccurate / incorrect context generation, and counter-common-sense (CCS) image generation.
+With over 14k daily images, 750 CCS images and 102k VQA triplets in total, PhD reveals considerable variability in MLLMs' performance across various modes and tasks, offering valuable insights into the nature of hallucination.
 As such, PhD stands as a potent tool not only for VHE but may also play a significant role in the refinement of MLLMs.
 ### Mode and Task

 In particular, we consider **4** testing mode, including **5** visual tasks: object recognition, attribute recognition, sentiment understanding, positional reasoning, and counting.

-Note, the different modes are specifically designed to different source of hallucinations, including **visual ambiguity** (VHE-base), **multi-modal input** (VHE-iac and VHE-icc), and **counter common sense** (VHE-ccs).
+Note, the different modes are specifically designed to different source of hallucinations, including **visual ambiguity** (PhD-base), **multi-modal input** (PhD-iac and PhD-icc), and **counter common sense** (PhD-ccs).
 See the following figure for more details.
 <div align="center" >
   <img src="figs/example2.png" width="60%" alt="example">
 </div>

 ### The meaning of `hitem`
-**H**alluc**i**na**t**ory el**em**ents (hitems) refer to specific terms (words or phrases) in visual questions posed to a MLLM that lead to discrepancies between the MLLM’s response and the corresponding visual content.
+**H**alluc**i**na**t**ory it**em**s (hitems) refer to specific terms (words or phrases) in visual questions posed to a MLLM that lead to discrepancies between the MLLM’s response and the corresponding visual content.

 To illustrate, consider an image of a `dining table` setting that lacks a `fork`.
 Although the `fork` is absent, its association with the `dining table` makes it a potential hitem.